nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `checkout FILE_NAME`

 * `FILE_NAME` should not include any extension, as it would always be a JSON file.
-* The command will create a new list populated with the sample data if the specified `FILE_NAME.json` doesn't exist.
-Otherwise, it will switch to a previously created list.
+* The command will attempt to load the specified `FILE_NAME.json`.
+* If the file contains invalid data, the file will be erased.
+* If the file doesn't exist, a new file will be created, populated with sample data.
+* If the file contains valid data, the file will be loaded.

 Examples:
-* `checkout 27-oct-2022` loads data from `data/27-oct-2022.json` if it exists.
-Otherwise, a new file will be created and populated with sample data.
+* `checkout 27-oct-2022` attempt to load data from `data/27-oct-2022.json`.

 ### 3.11 Clearing all entries: `clear`